mmarbout/PAK_P3_infection_analysis/README.md

 You have to obtain all the output files for the different libraries.
 Several libraries have been sequenced on different lanes of sequencing apparatus (i.e. MM142, MM143 ...) and will need to be merged using cooler.
+Be carefull to use the right reference genome for the different libraries (especially for the one with the plasmid pJN105).

 ```sh
 cooler merge lib_merge_500bp.cool lib1.mcool::/resolutions/500 lib2.mcool::/resolutions/500 lib3.mcool::/resolutions/500
 cooler zoomify -r 1000N --balance -o lib_merge.mcool lib_merge_500bp.cool
 ```

-the following server can be another option to generate the mcool files :
+the following server can be another option to generate the mcool and pdb files :

 https://bioi2.i2bc.paris-saclay.fr/hicstuff/

-you will need to go to this server to generate the pdb files
+### PDB files generation - 3D structure

+to generate the PDB files, you can either install the 3DGB pipeline (https://github.com/data-fun/3d-genome-builder) or use the i2bc server (https://bioi2.i2bc.paris-saclay.fr/hicstuff/).

 ### RNAseq track generation (bigwig files)